Villar de Domingo García

 Villar de Domingo García is a municipality located in the province of Cuenca, Castile-La Mancha, Spain.

 According to the 2004 census (INE), the municipality had a population of 271 inhabitants.

 Roman villa

 In the municipality are the remains of an important Roman villa known in Spanish as the Villa romana de Noheda.
-It is notable for its mosaics.
+It dates to the Late Antiquity and is notable for its mosaics.
 In June 2019 it was hoped to open the site to the public in the near future.